jefftranter/6809/sbc/README.md

 Computer based on the design by Grant Searle found at http://searle.hostei.com/grant/6809/Simple6809.html

 I built a slightly modified version and designed a PCB layout.

-It can run the BASIC ported by Grant Searle or a port of the Motorola ASSIST09 monitor, both included here.
+It can run a version of Microsoft BASIC ported by Grant Searle, a port of the Motorola ASSIST09 monitor, or a port of the Don Peters MONDEB monitor, all included here.
+I recommend using the "combined" firmware which combines both Microsoft BASIC and the ASSIST09 monitor into one ROM and also includes my disassembler which adds a new monitor U command.

 The schematic and PCB layout were developed using EasyEDA and can be found at https://easyeda.com/tranter/6809-Single-Board-Computer